FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 as less dependent on the SUT noise.

-An alternative option is to simply run a search multiple times, and report some statistics (e.g. average and standard deviation).
+An alternative option is to simply run a search multiple times, and report some statistics (e.g. average and standard deviation), an approach adopted by [TST009].
 This can be used for "important" tests, but it makes the search duration problem even more pronounced.